Initial Mammography Certification and Registration

 as far as the ARRT is concerned.
 Additional eligibility details can be found in

-Candidates pursuing certification in mammography must be registered with the ARRT
+Candidates pursuing certification and registration in mammography must be registered with the ARRT

 in Radiography and

-must document completion of the Mammography Clinical Experience Requirements (effective
+must document completion of the Mammography Clinical Experience Requirements.

 a person of good moral character and must not have engaged in conduct that is inconsistent